diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 <p id="config_alt_indexers_diskoveradmin"></p>

 ___
-### Diskover Alternate Indexers
+### Diskover Alternate Ingestors

-All [alternate indexers](#config_alt_indexers) will eventually be  in the DiskoverAdmin panel.
-Please go to the [Alternate Indexers Configuration](#config_alt_indexers) section for the complete list of current alternate indexers.
+All [alternate ingestors](#config_alt_ingestors) will eventually be  in the DiskoverAdmin panel.
+Please go to the [Alternate Ingestors Configuration](#config_alt_ingestors) section for the complete list of current alternate indexers.
 Meanwhile, all alternate indexers configurable in DiskoverAdmin can be found here:

 <img src="images/diskoveradmin_menu_diskover_alt_indexers.png" width="200">